 So is there a difference between garam masala and curry powder?
 Yes!
 Curry powder is based largely on turmeric, which accounts for its yellow color.
 It’s usually also more mild than garam masala, with a different flavor profile.
 (This is probably because curry powder is not actually an authentic Indian spice, but was created by the British!)

-Ingredients in garam masala
+garam masala Ingredients

 This Indian-inspired garam masala is meant to be an approachable spice blend for home cooks who don’t have access to whole spices, using just the basic spices you probably already have in your cabinet!
 To make this garam masala you’ll need: